Appraisers Building, San Francisco, CA

 Location: 630 Sansome St, San Francisco, CA 94111

 The United States Immigration Station and Appraisers Stores, San Francisco (now commonly called the Appraisers Building), has been associated with events that have made a significant contribution to the broad patterns of American history.
 The building housed immigration and customs agencies of the Federal government since its completion in 1944 and still retains associations with these functions of the government.
 Although substantially altered in 1985-88, the building embodies distinctive architectural characteristics spanning two significant periods in American architecture, the Depression and World War II, and is the work of an important American architect, Gilbert Stanley Underwood.
-The building was deemed ineligible for the National Register when reviewed by the SHPO in 1984, as it was not yet 40 years of age.
-As the building nears 50 years of age, a formal Determination of Eligibility has just been drafted and is now pending.

 In 1874, the first Appraisers and Immigration Building, a four-story brick warehouse structure designed by Alfred B. Mullet, Supervising Architect of the United States Treasury, was built on this site for the inspection of goods.
 Customs Houses have occupied the eastern end of this block since 1855, when the first of two customs houses was built.
 The largest of the two, begun in 1906, still occupies the eastern portion of the block.
 During the late 1800s, the Port of San Francisco was still the largest port on the West Coast and the primary transfer point for international and domestic shipping.

 In 1939, when construction of the Appraisers Building was begun, freight and most goods were still shipped by sea, although truck transportation had become an increasingly important means of domestic transport.
 In general, most of the requirements for appraisal, storage and testing remained the same for the new structure as for the 1874 building.
 A loading dock was, however, included to accommodate trucked freight.